 1. Free the frame from the glass.

-3. Glue the pattern on which you will lay out the beads.
+3. Paste the pattern on which you will lay out the beads.

-4. With a thread or wire, mark the outlines of the pattern by gluing them to the base.
+4. Use thread or wire to mark the contours of the design, gluing them to the base.

-5. Glue the beads, distributing it tightly, without voids.
-If it is inconvenient to do this with your fingers, use a toothpick.
-Apply glue to small fragments, preventing it from drying out.
+5. Glue the beads, distributing them tightly, without voids.
+If this is uncomfortable to do with your fingers, use a toothpick.
+Apply glue to small fragments, not allowing it to dry.

 6. Let the painting dry completely by placing it vertically for a while.
-If somewhere the beads are stuck badly, it will fall off and you can reattach it.
+If somewhere the beads are not glued well, they will fall off and you can re-attach them.

-7. Decorate a beaded product in a frame, hang it on the wall and admire the transformed interior.
+7. Frame your beaded item, hang it on the wall and admire the transformed interior.

-To make the work of your hands, intended for the interior of your home, turn out to be interesting, do not limit your imagination to any specific techniques.
+To make the work of your hands, intended for the interior of your home, interesting, do not limit your imagination to any specific techniques.
 Combine, break the rules, create your own recipes.

-Various decorative and natural materials can be used: leather, fabric, buttons, sequins, quilling elements, wallpaper, dried flowers, sea pebbles, shells and even wool.
-The picture for the interior of wool is worth considering in more detail.
+Various decorative and natural materials: leather, fabric, buttons, sequins, quilling elements, wallpaper, dried flowers, sea pebbles, shells and even wool.
+The painting for the interior made of wool is worth considering in more detail.

 Painting with wool

-Wool painting is a whole art in an unexpected perspective.
-This is where you can not worry about artistic abilities: a sketch of a drawing can also be applied under a stencil.
-Warmth, depth, volume are just a few epithets for such a work.
-A picture made of wool breathes, lives its own life and brings a special warmth to the interior.
+Wool painting is a whole art from an unexpected perspective.
+This is where you don't have to worry about artistic abilities: a sketch of a drawing can also be applied under a stencil.
+Warmth, depth, volume are just a few of the epithets for such a work.
+A painting made of wool breathes, lives its own life and brings special warmth to the interior.

 You will need: